The Block Size Debate

 In his commentary, he laments the lack of actual economic modeling for arriving at a decision, suggesting indirectly an arbitrariness in Mr. Andresen’s 8MB-doubling plan and making the case that such economic decisions should be put out to the free market.
 His BIP100 framework, in which the miners are offered frequent opportunity to arrive at blocksize increase consensus, takes the decision out of the hands of developers and pushes it out to the miners, who are closest to the ground and thus best suited to make these tactical economic decisions.

 The proposal, without running any surveys, would seem to satisfy most demographics – those concerned as to the lack of scalability in the current hard cap; miners worried that current broadband services are not sufficient to handle a large increase; and those that don’t understand the pressing need for such a large jump in blocksize in the short term.

 This episode has raised greatly the passions of some within the bitcoin community.
 Motives have been questioned, feelings hurt, invectives thrown.
 In our opinion all actors involved are motivated from a sincere desire to do what is best for bitcoin, and it would be best to put the knives away.
 Mr. Garzik makes an interesting point on the nature of the block size debate which we believe places things in their proper perspective.
-"Major policy changes in an open source project are messy," he writes.
-"What would, in a central bank, be a closed door policy discussion is instead held out in the open, with all parties airing their opinions in an open forum.
-Transparency wins, even if sometimes a painful process".
-What a fantastic description.
-There is no wizard behind the curtain pulling the strings, we sit together in this open boardroom.
+“Major policy changes in an open source project are messy,” he writes.
+“What would, in a central bank, be a closed door policy discussion is instead held out in the open, with all parties airing their opinions in an open forum.
+Transparency wins, even if sometimes a painful process”.
+We sit together in this open boardroom.
 If we choose not to directly participate, we are at least offered a seat to watch this fantastic experiment, warts and all, take form.